onramper/docs/docs/API-Reference.md

 Webhooks perform signed POST requests about specific events to a URL of your choice.
 If you respond with a 2xx code, our system will consider the webhook as successfully sent and received.

 In order to receive webhooks, you must provide Onramper with a URL that the webhooks will be sent to.
 A shared secret will be shared privately with you in order to verify the webhook payload's signature.
-Contact us for this secret.
+To receive the secret, contact us at webhooks@onramper.com

 **Payload**